-In the city of Corinth, in the forum, a smaller church was dedicated as the “church of Paul” This church must probably be identified with the Christian basilica which was built within a former of the forum.
-At some point in the sixth century, this church incorporated the platform which previously stood in an exedra of the neighbouring Julian and which was regarded by Christians as the tribunal where Paul brought the proconsul of Achaia according to Acts 18:12–17.
+In the city of Corinth itself, in the forum, a smaller church was dedicated as the “church of the apostle Paul” in the sixth century, as evidenced by an inscription.
+This church must probably be identified with the Christian basilica which was built within a former building south-east of the forum.
+At some point in the sixth century, this church incorporated the platform which previously stood in an exedra of the neighbouring Julian basilica, and which was regarded by Christians as the tribunal where Paul had been brought to the proconsul of Achaia, according to Acts 18:12–17.
 Moreover, as early as the second century, Bishop Dionysius of Corinth claimed Peter and Paul as founders of the local church.
-In spite of the awareness the Corinthian church had of its links with the apostle, it does not seem that the commemoration of Paul was as central and as powerful as in Philippi.
+In spite of the awareness that the Corinthian church had of its links with the apostle, it does not seem that the commemoration of Paul was as central and as powerful as in Philippi.

-The special connection the Philippian church had with Paul back to Paul’s lifetime.
-The apostle’s stated preference for the church he had founded in Philippi was as a source of authority by the local Christians and then acknowledged as such by other bishops as well as by the fathers of the church as early as the second century.
-The veneration of Paul in Philippi, however, proved unable to compete with the cults of St John in Ephesus or of St Philip in Hierapolis where pilgrims continued to gather until the Middle Ages at a time when these cities had sharply declined.
-Even Philippi lay on the road network used during the Crusades, the significance of the martyrial cult of St Paul had already decreased considerably by that time.
-Philippi suffered from an earthquake as well as from Slavic invasions during the seventh century and never totally recovered from destructions.
-Although the city was used as a garrison during the middle Byzantine period and the walls the eleventh century, the urban area of Philippi severely , and all of the fifth- and sixth-century basilicas were ruined – only chapels the – and located outside the walls of the smaller settlement.
-In the meantime Paul’s martyrial cult in Philippi was overshadowed by the cult of Demetrius in Thessalonica which had become the most important pilgrimage centre in Greece, Thessalonica cit the Byzantine Empire.
-The failure of Philippi and of the local church to a major pilgrimage centre in Macedonia and to keep the memory of Paul over the centuries was probably also hastened by the claim of the Roman church that Paul’s genuine martyrion and burial stood in Rome, a claim which was already widespread in the second century as shown the apocryphal Acts of Paul and was acknowledged and even confirmed by Constantine the Great himself when the emperor decided to have a basilica built along the via Ostiensis at the alleged place of the apostle’s execution.
+The special connection the Philippian church had with Paul dates back to Paul’s lifetime.
+The apostle’s stated preference for the church he had founded in Philippi was claimed as a source of authority by the local Christians, and then acknowledged as such by other bishops as well as by the fathers of the church as early as the second century.
+The veneration of Paul in Philippi, however, proved unable to compete with the cults of St John in Ephesus or of St Philip in Hierapolis, where pilgrims continued to gather until the Middle Ages, at a time when these cities had sharply declined.
+Even though Philippi lay on the road network used during the Crusades, the significance of the martyrial cult of St Paul had already decreased considerably by that time.
+Philippi suffered deeply from an earthquake as well as from the Slavic invasions during the seventh century, and never totally recovered from the resulting destructions.
+Although the city was used as a garrison during the middle Byzantine period, and the walls were repaired in the eleventh century, the urban area of Philippi was severely reduced, and all of the fifth- and sixth-century basilicas were by then ruined – only chapels remained among the ruins – and located outside the walls of the smaller settlement.
+In the meantime, Paul’s martyrial cult in Philippi was overshadowed by the cult of Demetrius in Thessalonica, which had become the most important pilgrimage centre in northern Greece, just as Thessalonica had become one of the most significant cities in the Byzantine Empire.
+The failure of Philippi and of the local church to remain a major pilgrimage centre in Macedonia and to keep the memory of Paul alive over the centuries was probably also hastened by the claim of the Roman church that Paul’s genuine martyrion and burial place stood in Rome, a claim which was already widespread in the second century, as shown in the apocryphal Acts of Paul, and which was acknowledged and even confirmed by Constantine the Great himself, when the emperor decided to have a basilica built along the via Ostiensis at the alleged place of the apostle’s execution.